 The Jewish Christians, to whom the Book of Hebrews was written, were experienced believers.
 They had joyfully accepted the plundering of their material possessions.

-For ye had compassion of me in my bonds, and took joyfully the spoiling of your goods, knowing in yourselves that ye have in heaven a better and an enduring substance.
+for you had compassion on me in my chains, and joyfully accepted the plundering of your goods, knowing that you have a better and an enduring possession for yourselves in heaven.
 (Hebrews 10:34)